Our Lady of Medjugorje: Initial events

-Yugoslav officials condemned the reports as "clerical-nationalist" conspiracy on the part of Croat extremists.
-Bishop Žanić took a stand for the seers and the local Franciscans against the communist authorities who tried to prosecute them.
-He informed the Pope about the events in September 1981.

-Vicka allegedly received messages from the Madonna from 19 December 1981 until 29 September 1982, and recorded them in her diary.
+Vicka allegedly received messages from the Gospa from 19 December 1981 until 29 September 1982, and recorded them in her diary.
 On 21 September Fr.
 Ivan Prusina, along with other Franciscans, with the help of the crowd, violently expelled diocesan priests from the parish.

-On 15 January 1982, the bishop invited the alleged seers to his residence to ask them if there were any messages from the Madonna on the issue, and they replied that there were not.
-However, on 3 April 1982, the seers came to the bishop to tell him that the Madonna scolded them for not telling the truth and that she requested that the two friars remain in Mostar and continue to celebrate mass and hear confessions.
-The Madonna allegedly told Vicka that Fr.
+On 15 January 1982, the bishop invited the alleged seers to his residence to ask them if there they had received any messages from the Gospa on the issue, and they replied that they had not.
+However, on 3 April 1982, the seers came to the bishop to tell him that the Gospa scolded them for not telling the truth and that she requested that the two friars remain in Mostar and continue to celebrate mass and hear confessions.
+The Gospa allegedly told Vicka that Fr.
 Ivan Prusina and Fr.
 Ivica Vego "are not guilty of anything" in the matter.
 Tomislav Vlašić took responsibility for the lies of the seers telling the bishop he instructed them not to tell the truth because the bishop might dispute the authenticity of the apparitions.

-On 21 June 1983, one of the seers, Ivan Dragičević, sent a threatening message allegedly from the Madonna to the bishop, in which she requests the bishop's conversion regarding her apparitions, otherwise, he would be "judged by me and my son Jesus.”
-On 6 February 1985, Ivan Dragičević sent somewhat more tolerant message from the Madonna, with her stating that if he doesn't believe in her apparitions, at least he shouldn't persecute her priests who believe in her messages and promote them.”
+On 21 June 1983, one of the seers, Ivan Dragičević, sent a threatening message allegedly from the Gospa to the bishop, in which she requested the bishop's conversion regarding her apparitions, otherwise, he would be "judged by me and my son Jesus."
+On 6 February 1985, Ivan Dragičević sent somewhat more tolerant message from the Gospa, with her stating that if he did not believe in her apparitions, at least he should not persecute her priests who believed in her messages and promoted them.

-In the opinion of Peter Jan Margry's, the deviancy of such reported Marian apparitions is observed in their formal espousing of Catholic teachings, and obedience to the Church and the Pope, while in practice, they consider the messages to be authentic revelations, have connections to excommunicated priests, and disobey the Church and the Pope.
+In the opinion of Peter Jan Margry's, the deviancy of such reported Marian apparitions is observed in their formal espousing of Catholic teachings, and obedience to the church and the Pope, while in practice, they consider the messages to be authentic revelations, have connections to excommunicated priests, and disobey the church and the Pope.

 The Archbishop of Split-Makarska Frane Franić, who supported the alleged apparitions from the beginning, tried to persuade Vicka to retract the messages about the two friars, so the authenticity of the apparitions could be defended more easily.
-However, both Vicka and Ivan continued to claim that the messages regarding the two friars were from the Madonna.
+However, both Vicka and Ivan continued to claim that the messages regarding the two friars were from the Gospa.
 The messages included the accusations against Bishop Pavao Žanić and encouragement for the two friars not to leave the parish.
-It was then when Bishop Pavao took his final negative stance on the alleged apparitions.
+It was then that Bishop Pavao took his final negative stance on the alleged apparitions.